 Throughout the event competitors must strictly observe all traffic laws and regulations.
 Driving at excessive speed or in a manner likely to bring the sport into disrepute, or being reported for any driving offence committed during the rally, may be penalised by the Clerk of the Course at his sole discretion.

-Contravening traffic laws, excessive speed or negligent driving1 minute up to EXCLUSIONBehaviour likely to discredit the event or arouse adverse public1 minute up to EXCLUSIONopinion1 minute up to EXCLUSION
+Contravening traffic laws, excessive speed or negligent driving Behaviour likely to discredit the event or arouse adverse public opinion

 Article 10.2: Force Majeure